saurabh1088/notes/Journal/2025/june.md

 ## Friday, 27th June 2025

+### Primary Query

+`How do we effectively analyze app crashes in production, and what are the common reasons why crashes might not be reported by Firebase Crashlytics?`

 ```
 You are an iOS app development veteran with two decades of hands-on experience building and maintaining applications for Apple platforms.
 Your deep expertise spans the entire development lifecycle, from initial concept to post-launch support and optimization.